 If the analysis is successful, the family works with the support of its coach to dissolve destructive behaviors and formulate new rules for living together.
-Entrenched role models are also redefined if necessary.
-The needs of the other family members are addressed and an attempt is made to find a common harmonious basis.
+If necessary, entrenched role models are also redefined.
+One deals with the Needs of the other family members and tries to find a common harmonious basis.

 A coach only gives impulses

 At this point it is important to mention again that the coach only gives impulses, but does not prescribe anything.
 Only if the family finds its own way, it can use the uncovered resources in the next crisis!